aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 1. Check that all the CI checks are passing.
 2. If the PR addresses an issue raised in the repository, confirm that the issue is fully resolved by the PR.
 3. Refer to the Arista documentation for a deeper understanding of the proposed feature.
-4. Verify that the schema adheres to EOS CLI standards and all relevant guidelines mentioned above.
+4. Verify that the schema adheres to EOS CLI and all relevant guidelines mentioned above.
+5. Ensure that the min/max values are specified in the schema if they are defined in the EOS CLI.
 5. Ensure that Jinja2 templates follow all the guidelines mentioned above.
 6. Check that the template generates valid configuration and documentation, maintaining the same configuration order and indentation as EOS CLI.
 7. Check out the PR in a local IDE and run all tests to ensure functionality.